-Feedstock conversion: The process whereby a manufacturer converts a portion of the raw materials (e.g., virgin rubber, EPDM, plastic, aggregate, or other raw material) used to make a product with recycled tire rubber.
+Feedstock conversion: The process whereby a manufacturer converts a portion of the raw materials (e.g., virgin rubber, plastic, aggregate, or other raw material) used to make a product with recycled tire rubber.

-Ground Rubber: The tire-derived material is larger than 1⁄4 inch and up to one inch in size.
-For some applications the material is referred to as landscape nuggets.
+Ground rubber: The tire-derived material is larger than 0.25 inch and up to one inch in size.
+For some applications, the material is referred to as landscape nuggets.
 It is also used in walkways, playground applications, and ballistic walls.
-In this report Ground Rubber is also a sub-category of products within the broader Crumb Rubber and Ground Rubber category that includes any product made with ground rubber.
+In this report, Ground Rubber is also a sub-category of products within the broader Crumb Rubber and Ground Rubber category that includes any product made with ground rubber.

-Landfill Disposal: Disposal of waste materials at a landfill, excluding materials disposed of as part of LFG and ADC activities.
+Landfill disposal: Disposal of waste materials at a landfill, excluding materials disposed of as part of landfill gas and landfill alternative daily cover activities.